Phoenix-Chen-Git/CCMU/README.md

 The model shows modest convergence over 50 epochs.
 Training loss decreases steadily, while test loss exhibits periodic fluctuations—suggesting some instability.
 Accuracy peaks at ~0.75 (train) and ~0.65 (test), showing limited generalization.

 Figure 5c.
 ROC Curve:
-The ROC-AUC of 0.83 shows that the epigenetic-only model can distinguish between positive and negative classes to some extent, but its performance is notably lower than the combined or sequence-only models.
+The ROC-AUC of 0.83 shows that the epigenetic-only CCMU can distinguish between positive and negative classes to some extent, but its performance is notably lower than the combined or sequence-only CCMU.
 This suggests that epigenetic features alone are insufficient for accurate classification, and integrating sequence information is necessary for strong predictive power.
 As with previous models, the AUC may also be inflated due to dataset imbalance.

 Figure 5d.
 Precision-Recall (PR) Curve:
-PR-AUC is extremely low (0.02), indicating that the epigenetic-only model struggles to make accurate positive predictions even when recall is high.
+PR-AUC is extremely low (0.02), indicating that the epigenetic-only CCMU struggles to make accurate positive predictions even when recall is high.
 This underscores that relying solely on epigenetic features is insufficient for precise off-target identification; sequence information is essential for robust performance.

 Figure 5e.
 FNR and FPR Over Iterations:
 The model keeps FNR slightly below 0.1, fulfilling the constraint.
 However, FPR decreases to the 0.3–0.4 range, which is still not low enough and indicates a substantial false positive rate.